 Address: 더샵스타파크 B동 306호

 K Spa is a little bit tricky to find, because it’s tucked away in the B-block of an officetel.
 You have to buzz up to get into the building.

 If you want to drive, there’s free parking available on the B1 level of the officetel.
 Make sure to ask for a stamp or coupon before you leave K Spa.

 The closest subway station is Jamsil on Line 2.
 Take exit 7, and walk straight past the McDonalds and 2 separate Starbucks until you reach the traffic lights.
 Without crossing the street, make a right and walk straight until you pass the Samsung SDS Building.

 K Spa is located in the #Starpark building directly behind Home Plus.
-Don’t go in the main entrance, but take the small sidewalk to the right of Cafe Orchard, until you reach the doors at the back.
-Buzz #306, and you’re just a short elevator ride away from facial nirvana.
+Don’t go in the main entrance.
+Walk all the way to the end of the building, past the KEB bank.
+Once you reach the end of the building, make a right, and then another immediate right into the complex of buildings.

 Look out for the entrance doors that say “Officetel B,” in Korean on your right hand side.
 Buzz #306, and you’re just a short elevator ride away from Korean facial nirvana.